Gman-Superfly/PSON_Sparse_Coherence_Recovery/docs/airtight/FAIRNESS_SUMMARY.md

 ## Conclusion

 The test is fair.
 The 20/20 win rate is valid.
-The baseline getting stuck is not a bug—it's validation that PSON solves the exploration problem that pure deterministic descent cannot.
+The baseline getting stuck is not a bug - it's validation that PSON solves the exploration problem that pure deterministic descent cannot.